 That is why a new demonstration program that Hebrew SeniorLife is launching is so important and holds promise to enhance independence for low- and moderate-income seniors and reduce health care expenses.
-Funded by a grant from the Massachusetts Health Policy Commission through the Health Care Innovation Investment (HCII) Program, we call the program R3 - the Right Care, Right Place, Right Time: Effectively Integrating Senior Care and Housing initiative.
+Funded by grants from the Massachusetts Health Policy Commission, Enterprise Community Partners, the Department of Housing and Community Development, MassHousing, and Beacon Communities, among others, we call the program R3 - the Right Care, Right Place, Right Time: Effectively Integrating Senior Care and Housing initiative.
 R3 is aimed at enhancing quality of life and decreasing unnecessary hospital visits and premature long term care placements for residents who live in affordable senior living communities.
 Embedded wellness teams will link housing with healthcare and focus on prevention, streamlined communications, and management of transitions.

 Our vision is to create a replicable, scalable, and sustainable model of housing with supportive onsite services that enables seniors to live independently for as long as possible, while reducing health care costs.
 The pilot will also measure increased utilization of wellness programs, linkages to mental health services, and life satisfaction, providing needed data that will demonstrate the efficacy of programs like R3.